 - Advanced filtering options — filters for link strength, uniqueness and authority.

-By comparison, SEO PowerSuite’s ‘Link Intersection’ tool offers a simpler data view, focusing primarily on metrics like the number of backlinks and dofollow links from each domain, and its ‘InLink Rank’ metric (SEO PowerSuite’s version of a page authority score).
+SEO PowerSuite’s ‘Link Intersection’ tool offers a simpler data view, focusing primarily on metrics like the number of backlinks and dofollow links from each domain, and its ‘InLink Rank’ score (SEO PowerSuite’s version of a page authority score).
 But it doesn’t let you see traffic estimates for the surfaced websites, or offer much in the way of filtering options.

-In addition to link intersect tools, both platforms provide features specifically designed to help you with the link building process itself, which typically involves ‘outreach’ to other website owners.
+In addition to link intersection tools, both platforms provide features specifically designed to help you with the link building process itself, which typically involves ‘outreach’ to other website owners.

 In SEO PowerSuite, outreach is handled through its ‘LinkAssistant’ module, which guides you through a structured, step-by-step process to secure quality backlinks.